BA in Biochemistry & Molecular Biology/MA in Biotechnology

 For the MA in Biotechnology, students must complete the six courses listed below in addition to the required courses for the BA in BMB:

 - CAS BB 592*

-Note: Courses taken to complete the MA requirements may not be counted toward the advanced electives of the BA, but may be taken before the final year of the program.
-Because CAS BB 522 and BI 513 are MA requirements, a third BMB elective must be taken (this does not have to be a laboratory course).
+Note: Courses taken to complete the MA requirements cannot be counted as BMB electives for the BA, but may be taken before the final year of the program.
+Because CAS BI 513 and CAS BB 522 are MA requirements and cannot fulfill the Advanced Lab Elective, a third BMB elective must be taken for the BA degree (this does not have to be a laboratory course).